Man arrested in connection to 2006 New Year's Eve cold case murder in the Bronx

 Ahmet Gashi, 42, was arrested and charged with second-degree murder on Friday.

-Gashi, who is from Serbia, was arrested in connection to the murder of Kemal Kolenovic, a Brooklyn resident who was 28 years old at the time of his death on December 31, 2006.
+Gashi, who is from Serbia, was arrested in connection to the murder of Kemal Kolenovic, a professional middle weight boxer who was 28 years old at the time of his death on December 31, 2006.

 On that day, police responded to a 911 call for a pedestrian struck near Crescent Avenue and Belmont Avenue around 4:35 a.m.

-Police say Kolenovic had a verbal dispute with another man, who got in his vehicle, struck the victim with the car and then fled the scene.
+Police say Gashi, then just 20 years old, jumped in his SUV and hit the gas.

+Kolenovic had been minding his own business that night and was part of a group of people who tried to break up the fight, until police say Gashi plowed into them.

-EMS responded and took the victim to St. Barnabas Hospital, where he was pronounced dead.
+Kolenovic flew headfirst into a tree.
+EMS responded and took him to St. Barnabas Hospital, where he was pronounced dead.

+Gashi fled the scene and disappeared to the Balkans in eastern Europe.

 ----------